What is an Anchor Relationship®, and why does it matter?

 Anyone in your life can be an Anchor for you — and you can be an Anchor for them, too.
 That includes your parents, your children, your spouse, your classmate, your neighbor, and your co-worker.

-If you’re worried that you might not have an Anchor Relationship in your life, or if you’d like to build more Anchor Relationships in your life, sign up to join Our Community at the bottom of this page.
-This community will be a place to share experiences and learn to deepen our bonds with the people who matter most to us.
+If you’re worried that you might not have an Anchor Relationship in your life, or if you’d like to build more of these connections, join Our Community at the bottom of this page.
+It’s a place to share experiences and learn to deepen bonds with people who matter most to us.